Snaefell Mountain Course - the deadliest race track on the planet

 Michael Dunlop is the fastest driver ever at the Mountain Course

 The official lap record for the Snaefell Mountain Course is 16 minutes 53.929 seconds at an average speed of 133.962 mph (215.591 km/h) set by Michael Dunlop during the 2016 Senior TT Race.
-The race record is also held by Dunlop, set during the six-lap race in 2016.
+The race record of an average speed of 210.3 km/h was also set by Dunlop, during the six-lap race in 2016.
 In the 2006 TT practices, New Zealander Bruce Anstey achieved the unofficial top speed record of 206 mph (332 km/h) at the end of Sulby straight on a Suzuki 1000cc machine.

 Although there is no official race for the cars at the Isle of Man, the circuit is very popular among the racecar drivers.
 British rally ace Mark Higgins was breaking the lap time record several times.
 His current record was set in June 2016, with a lap time 17 minutes 49.75 seconds, in the Prodrive-prepared Subaru Impreza WRX STI.